iamwebrocker/wp-climatestrike/README.md

 # wp-climatestrike

-A small WordPress plugin to put your site on [climate strike](https://globalclimatestrike.net/) on Sept.
+A small WordPress plugin to put your site on [digital climate strike](https://digital.globalclimatestrike.net/) on Sept.
 20th, 2019.

 ## Install